mdcdi1315/mdcframework/README.md

  You can compile it with the `dotnet build` command or using the bundled Visual Studio solution.

- See why the last version (1.5.5.0) could not be compiled using the `dotnet build` command [here](http://github.com/mdcdi1315/mdcframework/blob/main/BuildBehavior.md).
+ See why the version 1.5.5.0 could not be compiled using the `dotnet build` command [here](http://github.com/mdcdi1315/mdcframework/blob/main/BuildBehavior.md).

   __NOTE__ You can also compile this DLL on other .NET Versions and platforms , but it will need to refactor some code lines to work correctly.
    Also , you must know how to edit the project file in order to target it to another .NET Version and platform.